Harold Harefoot was the King of England from 1035 to 1040.

-King Harold was called Harefoot because he was a very fast when he used to hunt and was a great huntsman.
+King Harold was called Harefoot because he was very fast when he used to hunt and was a great huntsman.
 He was quick and speedy.
 But it is believed that the term harefoot was used only in the contemporary world and was not used before the late middle ages.

 Although it was claimed that King Harold was the son of “Cnut the Great” and Ælfgifu of Northampton, it is believed that it was not true and he was not the legitimate son of King Cnut.

-It is believed that Ælfgifu wanted to have a son by the King, but she was not able to, hence she adopted a son from unknown people and she pretended that she had given birth to Harefoot.
+It is believed that Ælfgifu wanted to have a son from the King, but she was not able to, hence she adopted a son from unknown people and she pretended that she had given birth to Harefoot.

 As per historical chronicles, Harold was the son of a cobbler.
 On the other hand, it is also believed that Svein Knutsson, Harold’s brother, was also an illegitimate son of a priest and Ælfgifu fooled Cnut into believing that the bothers were his sons.

 But Harthcnut was not available in England and was busy fighting and defending the Danish kingdom against the attacks of King Magnus I of Norway and King Anund Jacob of Sweden.

-During his reign Harold with the support of Anglo-Danish nobility stopped the invasion of Ælfred and Edward and was indeed regarded as the rightful heir to the throne.
+During his reign, Harold with the support of Anglo-Danish nobility stopped the invasion of Ælfred and Edward and was indeed regarded as the rightful heir to the throne.

 Harold Harefoot died on 17th March 1040 at Oxford.
 He was buried at the Westminster Abbey.
-The exact cause of death of Harold at such a young age is unknown and it is believed that he died of a mysterious disease.
+The exact cause of the death of Harold at such a young age is unknown and it is believed that he died of a mysterious disease.